Gertrude Saddle Hike in New Zealand – The Ultimate Adventure

 Milford Sound Hiking Tour with Cruise from Te Anau

-Book this full day Milford Sound hiking tour including cruise to explore the best of Fiordland National Park.
-Travel along the Milford Road from Te Anau and enjoy panoramic views over the beautiful countryside.
+Book this full-day Milford Sound hiking tour including a cruise to explore the best of Fiordland National Park.
+Travel along Milford Road from Te Anau and enjoy panoramic views over the beautiful countryside.
 Enjoy a relaxing boat cruise through the fjord and out to the Tasman Sea, and gaze over soaring clifftops and plummeting waterfalls.
-Afterwards, enjoy short guided walks and explore Fiordland’s spectacular natural scenery with a local nature guide.
+Afterward, enjoy short guided walks and explore Fiordland’s spectacular natural scenery with a local nature guide.

-→ Book here your Milford Sound hiking tour including cruise
+→ Book here your Milford Sound hiking tour including a cruise

 Jet boat journey through Fiordland National Park